 Native apps or Web apps - Mobile application industry needs to consider developers perspective

-There is a boom of mobile apps these days. iPhone, Android, and Windows phone are the leading platform for which the applications are being built.
-Different technologies are being used to develop native mobile apps which is completely driven by the vendors.
-For example, iPhone, Android and Windows phone applications are being developed in Objective C, Java (for Android) and C# respectively.
+There is a boom of mobile apps these days. iPhone, Android, and Windows phones are the leading platform for which the applications are being built.
+Different technologies are being used to develop native mobile apps which are completely driven by the vendors.
+For example, iPhone, Android, and Windows phone applications are being developed in Objective C, Java (for Android), and C# respectively.

 All the major mobile platforms already support HTML5 and CSS 3 and these technologies will continue to be improved and supported.
 Even Microsoft is coming to the plate with support for HTML 5 forthcoming in MSIE 9.